Alcohol & Substance Abuse

 Both the Intensive Outpatient and In-Patient Programs provide education, support, and counseling to people in need.
-We cater to persons with alcohol and drug dependence including cocaine, prescription drugs, and opiate abuse as well a major mental illness such as anxiety disorders, depression, bipolar, PTSD and other trauma-based disorders.
+We cater to persons with alcohol and drug dependence including cocaine, prescription drugs, and opiate abuse as well as a major mental illness such as anxiety disorders, depression, bipolar, PTSD, and other trauma-based disorders.
 We are a Certified Locally Owned Small Business (CLOSB) founded by women whose advocacy is on wholistic wellness and independence.

 We are professionals in Cognitive Behavior Therapy and welcome individuals with Co-Occurring Disorders; the very same approach to evidence-based treatment.
 Under this model, we use the Client-Centered approach, Motivational Interviewing techniques, Moral Recantation Therapy, and Acu-detox, a five-point ear acupuncture protocol; a no-nonsense, nonverbal, pharmaceutical free, barrier-free approach to behavioral health.
 We are here to help our clients enjoy a better life and o streamline the efforts here.

 Our Alcohol & Drug Non-Residential Rehabilitation Treatment Program (Intensive Outpatient-IOP) is specially designed for individuals suffering from Co-occurring disorders which include Alcohol/Opioid dependencies.
 As the name implies, the program does not require participants to become residents with us.
 However, our counselors are available on site and hold group counseling sessions between 9 am to 12 pm and 6 pm to 9 pm from Mondays to Fridays (Saturdays and Sundays also scheduled based on patient need).

 Our Alcohol & Drug Residential Rehabilitation Treatment Program (In-Patient) is also specially designed for individuals suffering from Co-occurring disorders which include Alcohol/Opioid dependencies which may or may not include Mental Health diagnoses.
 The program does require participants to become residents with us either short-term or long-term depending on individual evaluation and treatment goals.
 Daily activities are structured as we work towards achieving sobriety as well as preparing for re-entry towards independent living.
 Counselors and Peer Recovery Support Staff are available on-site and hold group counseling sessions as scheduled.